UC-Davis-molecular-computing/scadnano/README.md

 The main parts of the program are the *side view* on the left, and the *main view* in the center.
 The side view shows DNA helices "head on", with the interpretation that as you move to the right in the main view, this is like moving "into the screen" in the side view.
+The side view assumes that all helices are parallel.
+One can use different *groups* to specify groups of helices, such that all helices within a group are parallel, but different groups have different relative angles.
+The side view shows only one group at a time (but the default is to have a single group).

 Annotated screenshot of scadnano web interface: